npcoding25/Portfolio/README.md

 ## Challenges/Improvements

 This assignment wasn't too challenging.
 The hardest thing for me is writing about myself and starting a resume.
-I've never made a resume for this field of work so I didn't really want to start.
+I've never made a resume for this field of work so I didn't really know where to start.
 As I progress through this bootcamp I'll be adding more projects and highlighting my better ones.

 ## Screenshots